paulonteri/django-serverless-cron/README.rst

 .. image:: https://readthedocs.org/projects/django-serverless-cron/badge/?version=latest
      :target: http://django-serverless-cron.readthedocs.io/?badge=latest

 django-serverless-cron is a Django app with a simpler approach running cron jobs.
-This is done through exposing a HTTP endpoint to invoke the jobs.
-This allows you to run any task without having to manage always-on infrastructure.
+This is done through exposing a HTTP endpoint to invoke the jobs that allows you to run any task without having to manage always-on infrastructure.

 There is also an option to run jobs via management commands and the Django admin.